bikegirl/academic-kickstart/content/biblia/1-corinthian-1-25/index.md

 slides: example
 ---

-"The foolishness of God is wiser than men, and God's weakness is still stronger than men."
+"The foolishness of God is wiser than men, and the weakness of God is stronger than men."